 For registration forms and information on how to register, visit the Florida Division of Elections.

 Florida Southern holds that student grievances are best handled by the professional staff within the specific area associated with the complaint rather than centralized in a single office or individual.
 Therefore, complaints and appeals are addressed by various offices depending on the nature of the grievance.
-A directory of names or offices to whom complaints should be directed is available in our Section 504 Grievance Procedure document.
+A directory of names or offices to whom complaints should be directed is currently being updated for the Spring 2021 semester.

 All forms of dishonesty, including cheating, plagiarism, false statements, forgery, theft, and willfully taking advantage of another person, are prohibited and will result in student accountability action.
 See Honor Code in the Academic Catalog.